Incidents make Jews wary, 75 years after Hitler annexed Austria

 DEMANDING, NOT BEGGING

-Ariel Muzicant served as president of Austria's official Jewish organization, the IKG, from 1998 until last year.
+Ariel Muzicant served as president of Austria's official Jewish organisation, the IKG, from 1998 until last year.

 As a young activist during the Waldheim affair, he was key in persuading the IKG to break with its low profile and tackle the backlash of anti-Jewish feeling that the affair unleashed.